illia-sh/DevOps/README.md

   * RCA - root cause analysis
   * ITSM - IT service management
   * ITIL - Information Technology Infrastructure Library
   * CALMS - Culture / Automation /Lean practices /Measurement/ Sharing.
+  * Atomic operations in concurrent programming are program operations that run completely independently of any other processes.
+  * Object-oriented programming (OOP) is a programming paradigm based on the concept of "objects", which may contain data, in the form of fields, often known as attributes; and code, in the form of procedures, often known as methods
+  * OAuth 2.0 is the industry-standard protocol for authorization( https://www.cubrid.org/blog/dancing-with-oauth-understanding-how-authorization-works )